brianglass/anastasis/files/december.md

 **NOTICE**

-<span style="letter-spacing:-.1pt">**From the 26th of the present month until the end of it, on whatever date Sunday falls, we celebrate the memory of Saint Joseph, the VirginÂ’s Betrothed, David, the Prophet and king, and James the Brother of God.
+<span style="letter-spacing:-.1pt">**From the 26th of the present month until the end of it, on whatever date Sunday falls, we celebrate the memory of Saint Joseph, the Virgin’s Betrothed, David, the Prophet and king, and James the Brother of God.
 If no Sunday falls between these dates, we celebrate it on the 26th.**</span>

 Joseph was the son of Jacob, son in law and subsequently son of Eli (who is also called Eliakim and Joachim), and he is the father of the Virgin Mary (Matt.
 1:16.
 Luke 3:23).
-He was of the tribe of Juda and the family of David, and was an inhabitant of Nazareth, by trade a carpenter, in age an old man when he was betrothed to the Virgin in accordance with GodÂ’s good pleasure, so that he might serve her at the great Mystery of the incarnate dispensation of God.
+He was of the tribe of Juda and the family of David, and was an inhabitant of Nazareth, by trade a carpenter, in age an old man when he was betrothed to the Virgin in accordance with God’s good pleasure, so that he might serve her at the great Mystery of the incarnate dispensation of God.
 He died, according to the tradition of the Fathers, after the twelfth year from the birth of the Lord.

-David the child and ancestor of God, the great Prophet after Moses, and the first after him to write down his prophecy, being a descendent of Juda was a son of Jesse, born in Bethlehem (which as a result was named the Â‘City of DavidÂ’) in the year 1085 BC.
-While he was still a lad he was mystically anointed by the Prophet Samuel at GodÂ’s command as king of the Israelites, though Saul was still living, but had already been deprived of divine grace.
+David the child and ancestor of God, the great Prophet after Moses, and the first after him to write down his prophecy, being a descendent of Juda was a son of Jesse, born in Bethlehem (which as a result was named the ‘City of David’) in the year 1085 BC.
+While he was still a lad he was mystically anointed by the Prophet Samuel at God’s command as king of the Israelites, though Saul was still living, but had already been deprived of divine grace.
 When he was thirty, after Saul had been slain in war, he was chosen for the royal dignity, at first by his own tribe only but afterwards by the whole Israelite people, and he reigned for forty years.
 He lived in all seventy years and died in 1015 BC, having previously declared his son Solomon to be his successor.

 Sunday after the Nativity